Chipsterjulien/luapilot_standalone/README.md

 ```

 ## Usage
 The main file is main.lua.
-This file is the begining of lua script
+This file is the begining of lua script.
+You can load other lua file with require

 ### To create an executable from a Lua script using the --create-exe option:
 (luapilot need to be globally installed)